 It is a well-known fact that, despite all the millions and billions of dollars of aid that have been given by wealthy countries to their poorer brethren, the majority of these countries continue to be mired in poverty.
 Why is this the case?
 Why cannot the many well-intentioned economists who study and advise on these matters put these countries back together again on the road to economic prosperity?

 All kinds of different remedies have been attempted, with varying degrees of success or failure: public education, better health care, family planning – meaning reducing the number of children per family, building factories, dams, power plants, or other large-scale infrastructure projects to create employment, providing electricity, clean water, or a system of roads and public transportation, and so on.
 But in all of these cases, not a single one of these solutions has been able to effect the desired – or perhaps it were better to call it, due to its elusiveness, the magical – transformation from poverty to wealth, or at least to self-sufficiency.
-And the well-intentioned but myopic efforts of medical workers to reduce the number of deaths from disease and other causes has caused a dramatic increase in the population, which makes it even harder for these poor people to become self-sufficient.
+And the well-intentioned but myopic efforts of medical workers to reduce the number of deaths from disease and other causes has begotten a dramatic increase in the population, which makes it even harder for these poor people to become self-sufficient.
 Moreover, their efforts have led to increased warfare and more frequent instances of famine, since these are two common consequences of overpopulation.

 I will advance something that I will call the Golden Rule of Foreign Aid: in order to be effective, foreign aid, regardless of the form it takes, must produce a permanent and positive change in the behaviour of the people it seeks to help; otherwise it will be ineffective, produce only temporary benefits, or, in some cases, do more harm than good by interfering with or destroying presently existing models of behaviour.
 Incidentally, this rule also applies to efforts to help the poor in rich countries.